-It’s never too early to learn about #EnergyEfficiency!Back To News
+It’s never too early to learn about #EnergyEfficiency!Back to stories

 A recent visit to Small World Learning Centre was a great learning experience for everyone, including Engagement Officer Marlène Le Bel.
 The whole schoolyard has many trees and fun natural play structures such as a small yellow boat used as a sandbox, some wooden stumps, a kid-sized cabin, a greenhouse, and even gardens.
 What a great learning environment!